awsdocs/amazon-fsx-windows-user-guide/doc_source/unable-to-create-fs-self-ad.md

 is able to join new computers to the domain.
 ```

 To resolve the issue, verify that the service account you provided has reached the maximum number of computers it can join to the domain\.
 If it has reached the maximum limit, create a new service account with the correct permissions\.
 Use the new service account and create a new file system\.
-For more information, see [ Delegating Privileges to Your Amazon FSx Service Account ](self-managed-AD-best-practices.md#connect_delegate_privileges)\.
+For more information, see [ Delegating privileges to your Amazon FSx service account ](self-managed-AD-best-practices.md#connect_delegate_privileges)\.

-## Amazon FSx can't connect to the Microsoft AD domain controllers because the organizational unit specified doesn't exist or isn't accessible<a name="w157aac41c11b9c13"></a>
+## Amazon FSx can't connect to the Microsoft AD domain controllers because the organizational unit specified doesn't exist or isn't accessible<a name="w213aac41c11b9c13"></a>

 Creating a file system joined to your self\-managed Active Directory fails with the following error message: